KoenBothmer/SkillScanner/README.md

-## Code supporting my master Thesis thesis "Artificial Intelligence Driven Methods for the Analysis of Job Postings"
+## Code supporting our paper "Skill Scanner: Connecting and Supporting Employers, Job Seekers and Educational Institutions with an AI-based Recommendation System"

 # Please Note:
 For some reason, Github sometimes randomly fails to render the notebooks as provided.
-The notebooks can be viewed without having to download it to your own Jupyter instance through nbviewer: https://nbviewer.jupyter.org/github/KoenBothmer/thesis/.
+The notebooks can be viewed without having to download it to your own Jupyter instance through nbviewer: https://nbviewer.jupyter.org/github/KoenBothmer/SkillScanner/.

 # Main Idea:
 We use artificial intelligence methods to extract and compare skills from job postings, CVs and learning curricula.